-A. Seasonal Flu Vaccine – The flu shot is approved for use in people older than six months, including healthy people and people with chronic medical conditions, such as liver disease.
+The flu shot is approved for use in people older than six months, including healthy people and people with chronic medical conditions, such as liver disease.
+This year’s vaccine primarily helps fight H1N1 and H2N3.
 Since they may be more vulnerable to complications, some doctors advise people with liver disease to receive the yearly seasonal flu vaccine.

 Receiving a flu vaccine is both a personal and medical decision that is influenced by a variety of factors.
 Despite these vaccinations and efforts by public health officials to reduce the spread of illness, people everywhere are still getting sick.

 Unfortunately, those with liver disease may not fare as well taking traditional cold and flu medicines.
 This is because some over-the-counter cold and flu medicines contain acetaminophen, which can put an additional toxin load on an already compromised liver.
 In addition, many people prefer to use natural solutions instead of dealing with the side effects inherent to most drugs.

 Since having a chronic underlying illness like liver disease increases complications from the flu, getting rid of this particular virus safely and swiftly is paramount.
 Regardless of which strain of flu has found its way past your defenses, there are plenty of things someone with liver disease can do in favor of a quick recovery.